tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 but we never use our weapons for _offence_.
 Nobody bothers us, and we bother nobody.
 That's the beauty of being prepared."

-Unc' Billy thought it over for a few minutes.
+Uncle Billy thought it over for a few minutes.
 Then he sighed and sighed again.

-"Ah reckons yo' and Brer Porky are about the luckiest people Ah knows," said he.
-"Yes, Sah, Ah reckons yo' is just that.
-Ah don't fear anybody mah own size, but Ah cert'nly does have some mighty scary times when Ah meets some people Ah might mention.
-Ah wish Ol' Mother Nature had done gone and given me something fo' to make people as scary of me as they are of yo'.
-Ah cert'nly believes in preparedness after seein' yo', Brer Skunk.
-Ah cert'nly does just that very thing.
-Have yo' found any nice fresh aiggs lately?"
+"I reckon you and Brother Porky are about the luckiest people I know," said he.
+"Yes, Sir, I reckon you are just that.
+I don't fear anybody my own size, but I certainly do have some mighty scary times when I meet some people I might mention.
+I wish Old Mother Nature had done gone and given me something to make people as scared of me as they are of you.
+I certainly believe in preparedness after seeing you, Brother Skunk.
+I certainly do just that very thing.
+Have you found any nice fresh eggs lately?"